-Major Structural LookML Parameters
+Major LookML structures

 A model is a customized portal into the database, designed to provide intuitive data exploration for specific business users.
 Multiple models can exist for the same database connection in a single LookML project.
 Each model can expose different data to different users.
 For example, sales agents need different data than company executives, and so you would probably develop two models to offer views of the database appropriate for each user.

-A model file specifies the database to connect to and defines a collection of explores for that connection.
+A model file specifies the database to connect to and defines a collection of Explores for that connection.
 By convention each file declares exactly one model and, in new LookML, model filenames end in

 A view declaration defines a list of fields (dimensions or measures) and their linkage to an underlying table or derived table.
 In LookML a view typically references an underlying database table, but it can also represent a derived table.

-By convention, in new LookML, a view is stored in a
+A view is stored in a

 FROM in a SQL statement.
-Not all views are explores, because not all views describe an entity of interest.
-For example, a “States” view corresponding to a lookup table for state names doesn’t warrant an explore, because business users never need to query it directly.
-On the other hand, business users probably want a way to query an “Orders” view, and so defining an explore for Orders makes sense.
+Not all views are Explores, because not all views describe an entity of interest.
+For example, a States view corresponding to a lookup table for state names doesn’t warrant an Explore, because business users never need to query it directly.
+On the other hand, business users probably want a way to query an Orders view, and so defining an Explore for Orders makes sense.

-An explore declaration specifies the join relationships to other views.
+explore declaration specifies the join relationships to other views.
 Continuing with the previous examples, the Orders view might join the States view, identifying the state in which a sale occurred.
 See Joins for more detail.

-By convention explores are declared in the model file.
+By convention, Explores are declared in the model file.
 The example below demonstrates the declaration for an

 For details on

-Dimension and Measure Fields
+Dimension and measure fields

 Views contain fields, mostly dimensions and measures, which are the fundamental building blocks for Looker queries.